AtharvaKirkole/kings-lab/README.md

 // LATEST ADDED: URL CAN BE COPIED WITH THE FILTERS!

-**NOTE**: Codex was used only for generating non-core implementation artifacts, such as UI styling (.css), color/theme configuration files, and compiling package-lock.json and help with documentation.
+**NOTE**: Codex was used for styling (.css), color/theme configuration files, and compiling package-lock.json and help with documentation.
 All application logic, architecture, and core functionality were implemented independently.

-I did not see any project guidelines prohibiting the use of AI assistance for these auxiliary tasks.
+I did not see any project guidelines prohibiting the use of AI assistance for these auxiliary tasks so was executed so.

-If such usage is not permitted, I can regenerate or recompile these files without AI assistance.
+If such usage is not permitted, I can regenerate or recompile these files without AI styles CSS.